Stuart Forster interviews master distiller Christian Krogstad of Westward Whiskey, a craft distillery based in Portland, Oregon.

 I drink it neat, particularly when it’s cold out.
 Alternatively, I like to put one ice cube in it and enjoy it as it cools down and dilutes a little bit — that way you get to taste as more of the nose comes out.

 I don’t think that there’s a better whiskey for making a whiskey sour.
-The sweetness and the richness really stands up to the lemon and marries well with that whole cocktail.
+The sweetness and the richness really stand up to the lemon and marries well with that whole cocktail.

 Visiting the Westward Whiskey distillery in Portland